openshift-labs/cloud-native-guides/wildfly-swarm-che.md

 #### Create a Domain Model

-Use your favorite code editor (we &hearts; Eclipse Che) to create a new Java class named `Inventory.java` in `com.redhat.cloudnative.inventory` package with the below code and following fields: `itemId` and `quantity`
+Create a new Java class named `Inventory.java` in `com.redhat.cloudnative.inventory` package with the below code and following fields: `itemId` and `quantity`

 In the project explorer in Eclipse Che, right-click on **inventory-wildfly-swarm > src > main > java** and then on **New > Java Class**